yi1134/keybird.io/contents/experience.md

 #### Key Contributions:

-* Enhanced overall model accuracy and stability through iterative back-testing and parameter tuning.
+* Build the model and enhanced overall model accuracy and stability through iterative back-testing and parameter tuning.

 ---